NopNopBeta/bevel/README.md

 - [Sponsor](#sponsor)

 ## Short Description
 An automation framework and helm charts for rapidly and consistently deploying production-ready Distributed Ledger Technology (DLT) platforms.
+This repo is a fork of [Hyperledger Bevel]( https://github.com/hyperledger-bevel/bevel.git) and contains only Hyperledger Fabric deployment scripts needed for Trusted Fabric.

 ## Scope of Project
 Hyperledger Bevel is an automation framework for rapidly and consistently deploying production-ready DLT platforms to cloud infrastructure.